usnistgov/DataPipelineTestArchitecture/README.md

   - `curl -d @connect-mqtt-source.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors`
   - `curl -d @connect-mongodb-sink.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors`
   - `curl -d @connect-elasticsearch-sink.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors`
 - Now our sources and sinks should all be connected, and our data pipeline should be up and running.
+This can be checked by typing `curl localhost:8083/connectors/<Your source or sink name>/status | jq`(you may need to install jq with `sudo apt install jq` - it's just a JSON processor that prints JSON text out in a more readable, or "pretty" format).
+The name of the source or sink is located in the json file, labeled "name".
+So, for example, to check the status of the MongoDB sink you'd enter `curl localhost:8083/connectors/mongodb-sink/status | jq`.

 ## 6) Setup Java
 - If you already use Java or have it set up, you can skip this step.